futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * (Optional) Web service to show query statuses, metrics, database states, and K2 collection information.
 * RPC server for SQL executors to heartbeat and call APIs for database/table/index updates
 * Catalog Manager
   * initialize, create, and save PG system databases and tables to K2 storage layer, for example, all the [system catalog](https://www.postgresql.org/docs/11/catalogs.html) for template1, template0, and Postgres
   * manage user databases and tables such as create, insert, update, delete, and truncate.
   * provide catalog APIs to external clients such as SQL executors
   * cache schemas locally to avoid fetching them from remote
-* Index Manager is logical part of the Catalog manager.
+* Index Manager is a logical part of the Catalog manager.
 We separate it out only to emphasize its functionality.
   * create, save, update, and delete secondary indexes to K2 storage layer.
-  * Provide APIs for the Catalog RPC service to manage indexes
+  * Provide APIs as part of the Catalog RPC service to manage indexes
 * Collection manager to maintain the information of table partition to K2 storage node mapping.
 For example, if a SQL executor updates a table schema, it needs to get all the collection/partition information from the SQL coordinator so as to push schema updates to all collection/partitions on K2 storage nodes.